Igigog/anomaly-modding-book/src/modding-tools-and-resources/modding-tools/savandt.md

 # Sound Attribute Viewer And Tweaker

 - Program Developer:
   - NatVac
 - The version described in the article: 1.1.7
 - [Official Site](https://www.metacognix.com/files/stlkrsoc/)

 ___

-## About:
+## About

 Utility designed to simplify working with X-Ray Engine sound files in [.ogg](../../main-folders-and-files/file-formats/ogg.md) format.